6.7.5 Responsibilities of the Local Authority to Former Looked After Children and Young People in Custody

 3.6 Young People Serving Long Sentences

-Where young people are serving long sentences, this may involve the formerly responsible authority negotiating with the YOS and National Probation Service (NPS) / Community Rehabilitation Company (CRC) about the child's release plan in adulthood.
+Where young people are serving long sentences, this may involve the formerly responsible authority negotiating with the YOS and National Probation Service (NPS) about the child's release plan in adulthood.
 These services will need to be advised about whether in future the child will be eligible for Leaving Care services.
 The Youth Custody Service (YCS) Placement Team has additional responsibility for planning for children on long sentences and the Local Authority should inform them of their involvement and intentions.

 If children reach the age of 18 whilst in custody, they may be moved to an adult prison.
-Responsibility for their supervision will then transfer from the YOS to the Probation Provider (NPS or CRC).
+This is dependent on a number of factors, including the young person's age, maturity and vulnerability.
+Responsibility for their supervision will then transfer from the YOS to the National Probation Service (NPS).
+Currently, children and young adult's serving Detention and Training Orders (which cannot exceed 2 years in duration) remain under the supervision of the YOS until the Order has expired and are not transitioned into the NPS.

 3.7 Action to be taken if there are Concerns about the Child's Safety or Welfare